radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 Additional optional parameters are the fluid viscosity, the radius at the inlet, the model used to solve the fluid dynamics and the type of solver.
 The full manual of the _pipenet_ class is provided [here](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/manuals/syn_manual.md).

-For example, this code creates an initialises a _pipenet_ object describing a simple 2D 3-capillary network, depicted below.
+For example, this code creates an initialises a _pipenet_ object describing a simple 2D 3-capillary network, made of 3 nodes, namely nodes 0, 1 and 2.
+Connections are between nodes 0 and 1, between 0 and 2, and between 1 and 2.
+The input flow comes from node 0, and the output node is 2.

 ```
 import numpy as np